HuBERT-EE: Early Exiting HuBERT for Efficient Speech Recognition: Conclusions

 \section{Conclusions}

 In this paper, we introduced a novel early exit mechanism for ASR, namely HuBERT-EE, that can dynamically accelerate the inference of a large-scale HuBERT model.
-From the experimental results on the LibriSpeech, it is verified that the HuBERT-EE was successfully applied to the ASR task while achieving a good quality–efficiency trade-off.
-Also, the detailed analysis studied the behaviour and the optimal structure for the early exit branch.
-From a practical perspective, HuBERT-EE represents a significant step toward efficient speech recognition.
+From the experimental results on the LibriSpeech, it is verified that the HuBERT-EE was successfully applied to the ASR task while achieving a better quality–efficiency trade-off compared to other compression techniques.
+Moreover, we conducted detailed analyses to determine the optimal training strategy and early exit criterion for the early exit branch.